msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/linux_containers_and_the_cloud.md

 [Azure Container Service Overview](https://azure.microsoft.com/en-us/services/container-instances/#overview)

+## Tutorial

+There are many many tutorials, blogs, videos, etc for Container Technology.
+That didn't stop me from making one of my own, but geared for you, the researcher: [Docker Tutorial for Researchers featuring Jupyter Lab](docker_tutorial_for_researchers.md).

 ## Activities

+- For Windows users :
+[Get started: Set up Linux Containers on Windows 10](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux?source=recommendations) and check the [Pre-requisites](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux?source=recommendations#prerequisites) .
+Also note on Windows and _only_ windows you can run either a Linux container or a Windows container.
+The vast majority of published containers, and the containers we'll be using are Linux, and that's what this tutorial covers.

 - [Quickstart: Deploy a container instance in Azure using the Azure portal](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quickstart-portal) : copy a simple web application into a container and run it on Azure.
 We aren't suggesting you run a web application for your project, but almost all of the tutorials are about